The ‘Shell Infrastructure Host’, also known as sihost.exe, is a system process that handles various visual aspects of the operating system.

 View all

-4. Now, you will see a list of all available troubleshooters.
+4. You will now see a list of all available troubleshooters.
 Find and click on System Maintenance.

 System Maintenance